zainab609/git-201/README.md

 minimized with using branches.
 Generally branches that are made for the purpose of fixing a particular issue are referred to as topic branches.

-`git checkout` is a tool to switch between branches and when passed the `-b` flag, it will create the branch if it doesn't exist.
+`git switch` is a tool to switch between branches and when passed the `-c` flag, it will create the branch if it doesn't exist.

 We will play around with these and how to turn them into Pull Requests.